NYCOpportunity/standard/src/docs/installation.md

 new Accordion();
 ```

-Where applicable, specific installation and usage instructions are noted for each Pattern in this documentation.
+Where applicable, specific installation and usage instructions are noted for each Pattern in this documentation site.

 #### Global Import